A Prayer for the Long Weekend

 Running Club

-Running Club continues on Tuesday and Thursday mornings this term from 8am.
+Running Club continues on Tuesday and Thursday mornings this term from 8.00am on the school oval.
 All are welcome to attend!

-Our next certificate assembly for the term will take place on Friday, 29 May.
+Our next assembly for the term will take place on Friday, 12 June @ 2.20pm.

-Bookings close on Wednesday 20th May, thank you for nominating which Mass to attend for the Sacrament of First Holy Communion.
+Bookings have now closed for nominating which Mass to attend for the Sacrament of First Holy Communion.

 Public Holiday